 Parking is available at all properties.
 Parking in Guernsey is free and operates on a Disc Parking Scheme.
 Parking Discs are available from the Housekeepers or Condor Ferries & Tourist Information Desks at the Airport and Harbour.

-On Sundays and Bank Holidays most of the larger supermarkets and town shops are closed except for corner shops and the smaller convenience stores attached to garages.
+On Sundays most of the larger supermarkets, some garages and a few town shops are open.
+On Bank Holidays most of the shops and garages are closed, with the exception of a few convenience stores.
 Visitor Attractions are mostly open 7 days a week during the main visitor season.
 See separate information regarding closest shops to each property.

 Guernsey Public Holidays

 Christmas Day & Boxing Day

 Electricity is supplied at 240 volts (50 hertz).
 An adapter is needed if travelling from Continental Europe.

 If you have a mobile phone contract in the UK you will be able to use your texts, minutes and data as you would normally at home.
 PAYG sim cards are available at local shops.

 To dial a Guernsey number the code is 01481 to dial out of the Island you must use the UK area code before the number.